 3.3.
 Buyer's Purchase Obligation.
 Buyer shall Schedule, or cause to be Scheduled, at the Delivery Point(s) on a firm basis each Gas Day a quantity of Gas equal to the DCQ; provided, (i) if the MinMQ is applicable to a Transaction, Buyer shall Schedule, or cause to be Scheduled, at the Delivery Point(s) on a firm basis each Month a minimum quantity of Gas equal to the MinMQ and (ii) if the MinDQ is applicable to a Transaction, Buyer shall Schedule, or cause to be Scheduled, at the Delivery Point(s) on a firm basis each Day a minimum quantity of Gas equal to the MinDQ.

 3.4.
 Buyer's Failure to Schedule.
 If on any Gas Day Buyer fails to Schedule the DCQ or MinDQ, if applicable, then such occurrence shall constitute a "Buyer's Deficiency Default" and "Buyer's Deficiency Quantity" shall be the numerical difference between the DCQ or MinDQ, if applicable, and the quantity of Gas Scheduled for such Gas Day; provided, if the MinMQ is applicable to a Transaction, (i) the Buyer's Deficiency Default shall occur if Buyer fails to Schedule the MinMQ for any Month and (ii) the Buyer's Deficiency Quantity shall be the numerical difference between the MinMQ and the quantity of Gas Scheduled for such Month.
-In the event of a Buyer's Deficiency Default, Buyer shall pay Seller the sum of the following: (i) an amount equal to the product of Buyer's Deficiency Quantity multiplied by the Replacement Price Differential, plus (ii) liquidated damages equal to $0.15 multiplied by Buyer's Deficiency Quantity to cover Seller's administrative and operational costs.
-With respect to DCQ and MinDQ obligations, during any Month in which Buyer's nonperformance continues for a period of five consecutive Gas Days Seller may elect upon notice to Buyer, without liability, not to recommence Scheduling Gas for the remainder of such Month, but for no longer period.
+In the event of a Buyer's Deficiency Default, Buyer shall pay Seller an amount equal to the product of Buyer's Deficiency Quantity multiplied by the Replacement Price Differential,.
+With respect to DCQ and MinDQ obligations, during any Month in which Buyer's nonperformance continues for a period of five consecutive Gas Days Seller may elect upon notice to Buyer, without liability, not to recommence Scheduling Gas for the remainder of such Month, but for no longer period (unless all Transactions and this Agreement are terminated pursuant to Section 4.1).
 Subject to offset pursuant to Section 3.5, payment to Seller shall be made in accordance with the Financial Matters provisions set forth in Appendix "1."

 3.5.
 Netting.
 In the event that Buyer and Seller are each required to pay an amount in the same Month hereunder, then such amounts with respect to each Party may be aggregated and the Parties may discharge their obligations to pay through netting, in which case the Party, if any, owing the greater aggregate amount may pay to the other Party the difference between the amounts owed.

+3.6 Quality and Measurement.
+All Gas delivered by Seller shall meet the quality and heat specification of the pipeline system and/or facilities which shall receive the Gas at the Delivery Point(s) set forth in the Transaction.
+The Unit of quantity measurements for purposes of this Agreement shall be one MMBtu Dry.